-The first documentation the clearly describes the meridians was the The Yellow Emperor’s Classic of Internal Medicine, dating from about 100 BCE.
+The first documentation that clearly describes the meridians was the The Yellow Emperor’s Classic of Internal Medicine, dating from about 100 BCE.
 There are 12 major meridians and 2 midline meridians.
 The 12 major meridians are further divided into 6 yang (downward flowing) and 6 yin (upward flowing) meridians that are paired based on whether the associated organs are considered 'hollow' or 'solid'.
 This pairing creates a looping, longitudinal circuit that is continuously flowing Chi up and down the body.
 These meridians have superficial aspects that allow them to be needled (acupoints) and deep pathways that run through the tissues and organs they’re named after.

 In the early 1960s, a Korean researcher by the name of Bong-Han Kim proposed a system he called the Bonghan Ducts as the physical basis for the Chinese Meridian System.
 His work was largely passed over until in 2002 at the Seoul National University a team of researchers led by Professor Kwang-Sup Soh investigated further and conclusively confirmed that this system represented the physical construct of the acupuncture system.
 They renamed it the Primo Vascular system and have shown it exists in the same locations as the traditional meridian system acting as a third circulatory system after the cardiovascular and lymphatic systems.
 These "Primo vessels have bioelectrical activity, excitatory conductivity, and mechanical motility", Stefanov et el.